Siora/wowaudit-auto-sims/README.md

 3. The script will automatically fetch characters, initiate simulations, monitor their progress, and upload results.

 ## Running the Job on GitHub CI

+**ATTENTION: YOU DONT HAVE TO FORK THE REPOSITORY.
+The Github CI file will check out a this repostory automatically**

 You can run this project as a scheduled GitHub Action in a private repository.
 Use the following GitHub CI workflow:

 Create a `.github/workflows/ci.yml` file in your repository and add the following content: